 - Multi-master.
 Where changes may be made to one of several servers.

 There are scenarios where multi-master is preferable, and others where single master is best.
-This paper is focused on advanced single master replication, and the advantages of single master replication are considered:
+This paper looks at scenarios where single master is preferable and describes Isode’s M-Vault approach to supporting single master.

 - There is definitive state.
 The data in the master server is authoritative, whereas in multi-master, the state depends on multiple servers, and cannot generally be determined.